Family Ancestry of Famous Names Today

 Which Famous Person Has Generated the Most Interest?

-Of this list, these were the ten most clicked-on names in first half 2023, with their top ten ranking also shown for 2022:
+Of the list of one hundred famous names, these were the ten most clicked-on names in 2023, with their top ten ranking also shown for 2022:

 1. Tyson Fury (3)